LOFAR Data Archive

 Below is a collection of frequently asked questions, that include general questions together with some troubleshoot questions.

 The most important thing to know about LTA capabilities, is that the disk pool that temporarily holds your data and from where it can be downloaded, has a limited capacity.
 This means that the data you requested is only available for download for a limited time (since the space is needed for new requests at some point).
-Your data is only guaranteed to stay available for 7 days.
+Your data is only guaranteed to stay available for one week.
 It can be re-requested after that, but you should never request more data than you can download within a few days.
 In most cases this is limited by the capabilities of your own system, especially your network connection (and available local storage space, of course).

 The second most important LTA limit is the number of files that can be processed at the same time.
 Some projects do not have a lot of data volume, but the data is distributed over very many files.
 With large file counts, the management of the request itself puts a large load on the system.
 There is a maximum queue size of 10,000 files for all user requests together.
 So make sure to only occupy a fraction of that and wait until earlier submitted requests have finished (you get notified) before you submit new requests.

 Note that the larger your request, the longer it takes until you can retrieve the first file.
 Also, please limit the number of requests running in parallel to a few, especially when they contain many files.
-In principle, we avoid introducing hard limits, but rely on reasonable user behaviour.
+In principle, we avoid introducing hard limits, but rely on reasonable user behavior.
 This also means that you can block the system for a long time or, in the worst case, even bring it down.
 So please act responsibly or we might have to enforce some limits in the future to keep the system available for other users.
 Be aware, that we may cancel your request(s) in excessive cases to maintain LTA operation.

 Usually, you don't have to worry about the details.
 But be aware, that data retrieval is a two-step procedure: 1) preparation for download ('staging') and 2) the download itself.
 Also, take care not to request too much data at the same time.

 First of all, you have to check how slow your download really is.
-If wget shows an estimated time of arrival of several hours, this does not necessarily mean that the download is 'slow': some files in the LTA are also just really huge.
+If 'wget' shows an estimated time of arrival of several hours, this does not necessarily mean that the download is 'slow': some files in the LTA are also just really huge.
 In most cases, your local network connection will be the bottleneck.
 For instance, a standard 'Fast Ethernet' network connection allows download speeds of around 120 MB/s at a maximum.
 Our systems are able to handle that, easily.
 In case you can rule out your network connection as the bottleneck: there are different ways to download your data and not all provide the same performance.
-By our experience, this is the order of performance:
+Http downloads are the slowest option.
+The speed is limited by the server's network connection (~120 MB/s), which is shared by all users, and an upper limit per download (around ~30 MB/s) for technical reasons.
+If your download maxes out at the per-download limit, you may try to start up to four downloads in parallel.
+Note: There is no performance benefit to expect from more than four parallel transfers!
+However, there is a connection limit, which you may trigger if you start too many parallel downloads.
+Also, please refer to the relevant StageIT documentation on webDAV usage.

 You are welcome to contact Science Data Centre Operations in case of problems that you cannot solve yourself.
 However, we kindly ask you to include all important information in your inquiry, so that we can quickly help you with your problem without too much back and forth: